-- FOR election of the director nominees, - FOR the approval of the amendment to the Company's 2018 Plan, - FOR the advisory vote on compensation of the Company's named executive officers, - FOR the ratification of the appointment of RSM US LLP, and - as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.
+- FOR election of the director nominees; - FOR the approval of the amendment to the Company's 2018 Plan; - FOR the ratification of the appointment of RSM US LLP; and - as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.

-The representation at the meeting or by proxy of at least a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business.
+The representation at the meeting or by proxy of at least a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business.
 Votes withheld from the nominee, abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the Annual Meeting.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received instructions from the beneficial owner.

-If your shares are held in street name, and you do not instruct the broker as to how to vote your shares on the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2021 ("Proposal 4"), the broker may exercise its discretion to vote for or against this proposal.
-If a broker does not exercise this authority with respect to Proposal 4, this would be a "broker non-vote."
+If your shares are held in street name, and you do not instruct the broker as to how to vote your shares on the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2023 ("Proposal 3"), the broker may exercise its discretion to vote for or against this proposal.
+If a broker does not exercise this authority with respect to Proposal 3, this would be a "broker non-vote."
 If you do not instruct the broker as to how to vote your shares on all other proposals described below, the broker may not exercise discretion to vote with respect to those proposals.
 This would also be a "broker non-vote," and these shares will not be counted as having been voted on that proposal.
 Please vote your proxy so your vote can be counted.